I’m loving this DIY Wooden Christmas Tree Shelf! It’s a great display shelf for Cocoa Bars, Christmas Villages, Christmas Cards and ornaments.

 I have FREE PRINTABLE BUILD PLANS available at the end of this post.
 Grab those for your garage to make this DIY Wood Christmas Tree Shelf build as quick and easy as possible.

-Instead of babbling on, let’s get to the DIY Wood Christmas Tree Shelf build. 🙂
+Instead of babbling on, let’s start building this Christmas Tree Display Shelf build. 🙂

 What You Need